AlbertProfe/rentingCarTest/docs/masterdocappends/codeAnalysis-loop.md

 ## Code Analysis: Loop & while

+## Object

+> We need to add some random `clients` to our `DrivingCourses` to test our n:m relationship with **@JoinTable**.
+>
+> We should limit the clients number assigned cause to make it real-world apporach.
+For example in this exercise it would be betwwen 5 and 10.

 ## **Comparison: `availableClients` vs `contains()` Approach**

 | **Aspect**                      | **availableClients Approach**                        | **contains() with if Check**                         |